Dynamic Stretching Routine

 A Dynamic Stretching Routine

 Most dynamic stretching routines will focus on movements that mimic the sport that you are about to participate in.
 You will move your joints through their full range of motion.
 Overall, this can help improve heart rate and blood flow to help you run efficiently and safely.
+Dynamic stretching seems to be more beneficial for preparing the body to perform athletic activities.
+Dynamic stretching is simply stretching muscles while moving.
+This method of stretching incorporates speed of movement, momentum, and muscular effort to bring about a stretch.
+It is the stretch of choice when trying to warm-up the muscles before playing a sport.

 Also, static stretching routines involve moving a muscle through its full range of motion.
 Then holding it there for at least 30 seconds.
 This form of stretching should only be done after a warm up or athletic activity to help prevent injury.